Gijang United FC

 Gijang United FC (기장군민축구단) commonly known as Gijang United is a semi-professional South Korean football club based in Gijang County, Busan.
 The club was founded in 2025 and plays in the K4 League, the fourth tier of football in South Korea.

+The team in unusual for a semi-professional or professional team in Korea in that they only recruit players with strong local ties.
+According to their 2026 recruitment notice, players must meet at least one of three requirements before consideration for the team: